-Breaking Employee Motivation into Internal and External Factors
+Breaking Employee Motivation Into Internal And External Factors

 To be motivated means to be moved to do something.
 Internal motivation comes from within a person, not something imposed from outside: a feeling that something is “the right thing to do” (aligns with the person’s morals, ethics or convictions).
 External motivation originates outside the person and can include laws or organizational regulations: expectations of other people (and probably not shared by the individual).
 But, as we’ll see, the line between the two types of motivation is blurred.

-The Importance of Employee Motivation
+The Importance Of Employee Motivation

 Military organizations often use the saying “If you are having a problem with a person’s performance, it is usually either a training problem (they don’t know what to do) or it is a motivation problem (they are not motivated to perform).
 An unmotivated team is an unproductive team.
-In every organization, supervisors and managers try to motivate people to be their best and to help the organization meets its goals.
+In every organization, supervisors and managers try to motivate people to be their best and to help the organization meet its goals.
 Managers and executives are sometimes confused as to why their teams seem unmotivated and appear to be just “going through the motions”.
-But we think these managers are looking too far away for the solution.
+But we think these managers are looking too far away from the solution.

 Employee Motivation Theory

-The old Theory X and Theory Y view of people as being basically lazy or not, has fallen out of favor in modern discussions of Human Capital/Resources.
+The old Theory X and Theory Y view of people as being basically lazy or not has fallen out of favor in modern discussions of Human Capital/Resources.
 We now know that motivation is very complex and that lots of factors are at play, some complementing each other, and others in direct contradiction.
 The speaker in this video, Daniel Pink, makes the case that the traditional if-then motivational construct held by management in the 19th century – – – if you do this work, then the company will pay you this much money – – – only works for menial work and not for the kind of brain-intensive, knowledge work that is increasingly common today.

 If external (extrinsic) rewards do not motivate people, what other leverage does management have?
 Intrinsic rewards.
 Intrinsic means “relating to the essential nature of a thing”.
 So, intrinsic motivation causes a person to do (or not do) something because that course of action is inherently gratifying, interesting or enjoyable to that person.
 The behavior might meet deeply rooted psychological, spiritual or physical needs or it could somehow be inherently satisfying.
 It might align with the person’s view of how the world should be.
 A person taking an action due to intrinsic motivation might describe the action as being fun, a challenge, interesting, just “play”, or maybe satisfying a thirst for knowledge.
 Every person, including every one of your employees, is intrinsically motivated to do certain things.